michalrolnik/Shopping-web-app/README.md

 A full-stack **E-Commerce web application** built with **React, Node.js, Express, and MongoDB**.
 The project supports user authentication, product browsing, shopping cart management, and an admin dashboard for product management.
+👩‍💻This project was developed by Michal Rolnik as part of a Computer Science degree project.

 ---